 Stimulants increase blood pressure and the heart rate and constrict the blood vessels and increase blood glucose levels.
-Many are similar in chemical structure to the neurohormone norepinephrine, which some studies suggest may be raised in chronic fatigue syndrome (ME/CFS).
+Many are similar in chemical structure to the neurohormone norepinephrine, which some studies suggest may be raised in ME/CFS.

-In the past amphetamines were used to treat many disorders including asthma and other respiratory diseases, obesity, neurological disorders, etc. but their potential for abuse and addiction has restricted their use to just a few conditions such as attention deficit disorder.
+In the past, amphetamines were used to treat many disorders including asthma and other respiratory diseases, obesity and neurological disorders, but their potential for abuse and addiction has restricted their use to just a few conditions such as attention deficit disorder.
 When taken in the prescribed doses the risk of addiction is reportedly very low.

-Central Nervous System Stimulants May Be Helpful in Chronic Fatigue Syndrome (ME/CFS) because they increase alertness, concentration, motivation and energy and can assist with circulatory problems.
+Central nervous system stimulants may be helpful in ME/CFS because they increase alertness, concentration, motivation and energy and can assist with circulatory problems.

 Dr. Lapp and Dr.Teitelbaum appear to have had considerable success with these drugs.
-Dr.Teitelbaum states stimulants ‘can be very helpful for many people with CFIDS’.
+Dr.Teitelbaum states that stimulants “can be very helpful for many people with CFIDS”.
 He believes that Dexedrine and Ritalin are underused in ME/CFS.
 Stimulants such as methylphenidate (Ritalin), dexamphetamine (Dexedrine or Adderall), and modafinil (Provigil) are Dr. Lapp’s first choice in this area.

-Dr. Bateman has had more success using central nervous system stimulating drugs with FM-type patients than with patients with more pure ME/CFS.
-She says “The more pure CFS you have, the less you can fix it with a stimulant” and she raises the problem of sensitivities to drugs.
+Dr. Bateman has had more success using central nervous system stimulating drugs with FM-type patients than with patients with purer ME/CFS.
+She says, “The more pure CFS you have, the less you can fix it with a stimulant” and she raises the problem of sensitivities to drugs.

 Dr. Cheney does not use stimulants.
-He believes that while SSRI’s and stimulants may be beneficial in the short term that in the long term they can ‘fry your brain’.
+He believes that while SSRIs and stimulants may be beneficial in the short term, in the long term they can ‘fry your brain’.